Frank Buckley Walker: Career

 In 1913, Frank Walker was offered a Wall Street job in New York City for a politician, this job he held until 1916 when he was drafted during World War I into the Navy.
 After his military service, he went back out looking for a new job in 1919.
 A chance encounter with a man named Francis Whiten who had connections with the owners of the Columbia Phonograph Company.
 This was a job in which he discovered his enthusiasm for country music and for his newfound career.
 He was eventually promoted to a talent agent and first went to the South in 1923 looking for talent meeting the Columbia A&R Atlanta Georgia's Dan Hornsby, after his promotion to head of the race division at Columbia Records.
 His first priority on mind was to find a talented blues singer he heard back in 1917 at a gin mill in Selma, Alabama.
-With promoter Clarence Williams's help, he found the woman, Bessie Smith and brought her up to New York City to record the soon-to-be smash hit Down Hearted Blues.
+With promoter Clarence Williams and Dan Hornsby’s help, he found the woman, Bessie Smith and brought her up to New York City to record the soon-to-be smash hit Down Hearted Blues.
 This would be the first of many hit discoveries for Frank Walker as he continued to succeed in his profession.
 Walker was responsible for discovering and recording Blind Willie Johnson, Joe Falcon and the Breaux Family.
 In the late 1920s, the Johnson City Sessions in Tennessee led to many more successful country music artists.
 They included Bill and Belle Reed, Clarence Ashley, the Bently Boys, Ira and Eugene Yates and several others.
 In the years following this successful venture, he became the head of RCA Victor Records and continued signing artists there in the 1930s and 1940s.
 There, he supervised recordings from legendary Big Band Musicians like Glenn Miller, Duke Ellington and Coleman Hawkins.